hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* What does this mean?
+What good properties arise from this
+* Go through the material slowly do not rush it
+* Or finish it as an attempt to check off a list of things or list of facts to learn
+* You need to have the basics down

 * What kinds of things should I look into and are scalable?
   * Whichever you learn, make sure to organize the material well so that it can be abstracted and extended
   * ask lots of questions